readthedocs/readthedocs.org/docs/yaml-config.rst

 The formats of your documentation you want to be built.

-.. note:: We will always built an HTML & JSON version of your documentation.
+.. note:: We will always build an HTML & JSON version of your documentation.
 		  These are used for web serving & search indexing, respectively.

 .. code-block:: yaml